Here Are A Few Of My Favorite Security Tips For Small Business…

 Over the last couple of months, you’ve probably noticed that privacy and IT security have really skyrocketed to the forefront of everyday discussion regarding what should be and is acceptable discourse.

-Well, these days, privacy matters more than ever.
+Well, these days, privacy matters more than ever, because your end users are concerned about their security and privacy!

-That’s why I’m currently in the process of deleting accounts that I no longer use, and opting out of certain services that pester or hamper my ability to think clearly (lol).
+That’s why I’m currently in the process of deleting accounts that I no longer use, decluttering my social media accounts, removing plugins and software that I no longer use, and opting out of certain services that cause more frustration than anything else (lol).

 The Important Part Is That Your Customers And Readers Are More Privacy Conscious Than Ever.

-IT security and privacy has always been an issue, however, it seems like more and more the average consumer is paranoid about how companies are using their data.
+IT security and privacy have always been an issue, however, it seems like more and more the average consumer is paranoid about how companies are using their data.

 So ask yourself; how are you going to make your end users feel safe?